Matthew-Hawk/Industry-WNBA/README.md

-A hackathon for the WNBA for Brain Station
+A hackathon for the WNBA with Brain Station

 [![forthebadge](https://forthebadge.com/images/badges/built-with-swag.svg)](https://forthebadge.com)